x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 2. AutoDetect starts a connection to the on-premises ActiveSync URL returned in Step 1 above with an empty bearer challenge.
 The empty bearer challenge tells the on-premises ActiveSync that the client supports Modern Authentication.
 On-premises ActiveSync responds with a 401-challenge response and includes the *WWW-Authenticate: Bearer* header.
 Within the WWW-Authenticate: Bearer header is the authorization_uri value that identifies the Azure Active Directory (AAD) endpoint that should be used to obtain an OAuth token.

 3. AutoDetect returns the AAD endpoint to the client.
 The client begins the log-in flow and the user is presented with a Web form (or redirected to the Microsoft Authenticator app) and can enter credentials.
-Depending on the identity configuration, this may or may not involve a federated endpoint redirect to an on-premises identity provider.
+Depending on the identity configuration, there may or may not be a redirect of a federated endpoint redirect to an on-premises identity provider.
 Ultimately, the client obtains an access-and-refresh token pair, which is named AT1/RT1.
 This access token is scoped to the Outlook for iOS and Android client with an audience of the Exchange Online endpoint.

 4. Outlook for iOS and Android establishes a connection to Exchange Online and issues a provisioning request that includes the user's access token (AT1) and the on-premises ActiveSync endpoint.